nicobou/satie/plugins/satie4blender/README.md

 # Example use

 The plugin will create a new tab in the Tool Shelf.
+Click on SATIE tab, expand it, if necessary.
+OSC destination is the IP address of the computer running SuperCollider.
+The destination OSC port is SATIE's destination port (18032 by default).
+OSC server is Blender addon's OSC server receiving various types of information from SATIE (6666 by default).

-Click on SATIE tab, expand "SATIE tool" and click the button labelled "SATIE sound source" in order to activate addon's processing of events.
+Click the toggle labeled "Use Satie" in order to activate the OSC processes.

-Another panel, called "SATIE proprties" is created in the object properties section Check Use SATIE in order to instantiate a SATIE plugin.
-ID field is mandatory
+Once SATIE addon is active it will populate SATIE specific properties in the Object Buttons section.
+Any Blender object can be associated with a SATIE source or effect.
+"SATIE properties" panel will list plugins by family (source, effect) and will show only the selected family.
+The sound source menu shows only plugins registered with SATIE (i.e. compiled synthdefs ready for instantiation).
+Selecting a sound source will also display its parameters.

+Toggle "Use SATIE" to instantiate ou destroy selected sound source.

 # Disclaimer